franciscotco/DockerDumpEpitech/README.md

     * Go to the security tab and ensure `Allow connections from network clients` is checked
     * __Close XQuartz and open it again__.

-4. Open a terminal from the XQuartz application and launch the command to enable the connection from client host:
+4. Open a terminal from the XQuartz application and launch the command to enable the connection from any client host:
 ```
 xhost + 127.0.0.1
 ```